Meditation: What It Is, Benefits, and How to Get Started

 The brain changes through meditation

-From an early age, we’re taught that we can and should train physically.
-If we run, we improve our fitness.
-When we go to the gym or do push-ups, we get stronger.
-If we dance, do yoga, or stretch, the body becomes more flexible.
-And we don’t just get faster, stronger, and more flexible — physical training also makes us feel better.
-But many of us were never taught that mental training is possible too.
-We don’t have to remain the way we’ve always been.
-The brain is not static — it is plastic.
+The brain is not static.
+It is plastic.
 Neuroscience research has overturned the conventional belief that the brain stops changing when we reach adulthood.
-It turns out the brain is constantly changing in response to our experiences.
-Neuroplasticity — the brain being shaped by repeated experiences — continues from morning to night, an influence we are normally unaware of.
+It turns out that the brain is constantly changing in response to our experiences.
+Neuroplasticity, the brain being shaped by repeated experiences, continues from morning to night, an influence we are normally unaware of.
 The brain can be compared to a muscle that grows stronger with training.
-This also means it changes when we don’t train it.
-Just as we get more out of breath when we stop doing cardio, our brains and behaviour will also be affected if we neglect mental training, such as meditation.
+This also means it changes when we do not train it.
+Just as we get more out of breath when we stop doing cardio, our brains and behaviour are affected if we neglect mental training such as meditation.

 Effects of meditation for beginners

-The number of studies on meditation and mindfulness has grown enormously — by 2018, over 6,800 international studies had been published.
-In the book Altered Traits, Richard J. Davidson and Daniel Goleman reviewed the published research on meditation and mindfulness to examine what science has found.
-Their conclusion is that meditation has several positive effects at an early stage, even for beginners.
-A widely reported experience among meditators — though subjective — is that meditation reduces stress.
-This has also been observed neurologically, with the brain showing reduced stress reactivity in the amygdala, an area closely linked to stress.
-After just two weeks of practice, attention improves — including stronger focus, a reduced tendency for the mind to wander, and better working memory.
-One study showed that memory improved so significantly that it produced clear positive results for people trying to gain admission to a US graduate research programme.
-But two weeks of meditation is not enough, as the effects are temporary.
+A widely reported experience among meditators, though subjective, is reduced stress.
+This has also been observed in the brain, with reduced stress reactivity in the amygdala, an area closely linked to stress.
+After just two weeks of practice, attention improves.
+This includes stronger focus, a reduced tendency for the mind to wander, and improved working memory.
+One study showed that memory improved so significantly that it had measurable positive effects for people applying to graduate programmes in the United States.
+However, two weeks of meditation is not enough, as the effects are temporary.
 Just like physical fitness, mental fitness is perishable.

 Temporary states become lasting traits

-For those who have meditated for a thousand hours or more, studies have shown that the positive effects become increasingly stable, and new ones emerge.
-There are indicators both in the brain and hormonally that point to reduced stress activity and reduced inflammation in the body.
-Increased activity in prefrontal areas has also been observed, indicating a greater ability to handle emotional challenges — meaning one is less easily pulled into difficult emotions and doesn’t stay there as long.
-Studies have also shown reduced levels of the stress hormone cortisol through meditation, a signal of generally reduced reactivity to stressors.
-The longer we meditate, the more likely it seems that these temporary states will become lasting traits.
+For those who have meditated for a thousand hours or more, studies show that the positive effects become increasingly stable, and new ones emerge.
+There are indicators, both in the brain and hormonally, that point to reduced stress activity and lower levels of inflammation in the body.
+Increased activity in prefrontal areas has also been observed, indicating a greater ability to handle emotional challenges.
+This means one is less easily drawn into difficult emotions and does not remain in them as long.
+Studies have also shown reduced levels of the stress hormone cortisol through meditation, suggesting a generally lower reactivity to stress.

 Meditation på svenska